artandmath/NukeProfilers/README.md

 ./profilers.sh
 ```
 > [!NOTE]
-> The shellscripts are hardcoded to specific versions of nuke.
+> The shellscripts are hardcoded to specific versions of Nuke.
 Modify as required.
+>
 > $PATH may have to be set correctly for your version of Nuke.

 ## Alternatively